-Marking the northern gateway to campus, Rand Hall is being transformed to house the Mui Ho Fine Arts Library, a state-of-the-art facility.
-Its top two floors include massed stacks of books as its centerpiece, digital resources, and voluminous reading and study space.
-Three dense stack levels will provide shelving for approximately 125,000 volumes, leaving generous spaces for group and individual study on the main level.
-Along with 8,000 square feet of shop space for AAP occupying the first floor, the 107-year-old industrial building is being entirely rehabilitated.
+Marking the northern gateway to the Cornell University campus, Rand Hall was transformed to house the state-of-the-art Mui Ho Fine Arts Library.
+Its top two floors house massed stacks of books as its centerpiece, digital resources, and voluminous reading and study space.
+Three dense stack levels provide shelving for up to 125,000 volumes, leaving generous spaces for group and individual study on the main level.
+Along with 8,000 SF of shop space occupying the first floor, this 107-year-old industrial building was entirely rehabilitated.

-• A 1,500 SF roof pavilion will be outfitted with base plates for temporary structures as well as power, water, and digital connections
+• A 1,500 SF roof pavilion was outfitted with base plates for temporary structures as well as power, water, and digital connections.

 • On the ground floor is a new Material Practice Center with wood, metal, and digital fabrication shops, a maker space, a research lab, and small-tool repository.

 ENR New York Higher Education/Research Award of Merit